Another human case of the West Nile virus has been confirmed in Dallas. It is the seventh human case for the 2013 season.

-Officials with Dallas County Health and Human Services (DCHHS) are reporting that a sixteenth person there has died from West Nile Virus-related health issues.
+Officials with Dallas County Health and Human Services (DCHHS) have confirmed that an 11th person has contracted the West Nile virus.

 Another person has died from West Nile virus related causes.
 According to Dallas County Health and Human Services, the victim lived in Mesquite, in the 75149 zip code area.

 Just last week CBS 11 News learned that officials in Tarrant County adopted a new policy where they don’t notify the media about confirmed human cases of the West Nile virus.
 They only relay information when a death occurs — and one has.